Anti-Discrimination and Discriminatory Harassment Policy and Procedures for Students

 Prohibited Conduct

-It is a violation of this Policy for a Student, Active Alum, or Student Group to commit the following acts:
+It is a violation of this Policy for a Student or Recognized Student Group to commit the following acts:

-Treating individuals less favorably because of their actual or perceived membership in, or association with, a Protected Class, or having a neutral policy or practice that has a disproportionate and unjustified adverse impact on actual and/or perceived members or associates of one Protected Class more than others, constitutes Discrimination.
+Discrimination is defined as treating individuals less favorably because of their actual or perceived membership in, or association with, a Protected Class, or having a neutral policy or practice that has a disproportionate and unjustified adverse impact on actual or perceived members or associates of one Protected Class more than others.
 Discrimination includes treating an individual differently on the basis of their actual or perceived membership in, or association with, a Protected Class in the context of an educational program or activity without a legitimate, nondiscriminatory reason so as to deny or limit the ability of the individual to participate in or benefit from Columbia’s services, activities, or privileges.

-Each of the following characteristics constitutes a “Protected Class” for purposes of this Policy: age; alienage or citizenship status; arrest or conviction record; caregiver status; caste; color; credit history; creed; disability; familial status; genetic predisposition or carrier status; marital status; national origin (including shared ancestry, ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity); race; religion; salary history; unemployment status; veteran or active military status; or any other protected characteristic as established by law.7
+Each of the following characteristics constitutes a “Protected Class” for purposes of this Policy: age; alienage or citizenship status; arrest or conviction record; caregiver status; caste; color; credit history; creed; disability; familial status; genetic predisposition or carrier status; gender; gender expression; gender identity; lactation accommodation; marital status; national origin (including shared ancestry, ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity); pregnancy; race; religion; salary history; sex; sexual orientation; sexual or reproductive health decisions; status as a victim of domestic violence, stalking, or sex offenses; unemployment status; veteran or active military status; or any other protected characteristic as established by law.9, 10

-Subjecting an individual to unwelcome conduct, whether verbal or physical, that creates or contributes to a hostile working, learning, or campus living environment; that alters the conditions of employment or education; or that unreasonably interferes with an individual’s work, academic performance, or ability to participate in or benefit from some aspect of the University’s educational programs or activities on the basis of the individual’s actual or perceived membership in, or association with a Protected Class constitutes Discriminatory Harassment.
+Discriminatory Harassment is defined as subjecting an individual to unwelcome conduct, whether verbal or physical, that creates or contributes to a hostile working, learning, or campus living environment; that alters the conditions of employment or education; or that unreasonably interferes with an individual’s work, academic performance, or ability to participate in or benefit from some aspect of the University’s educational programs or activities on the basis of the individual’s actual or perceived membership in, or association with, a Protected Class.

-Discriminatory Harassment may include, but is not limited to, the following acts that denigrate or show hostility or aversion toward one or more actual or perceived members or associates of a Protected Class: verbal abuse; epithets or slurs; negative stereotyping (including, but not limited to, stereotypes about how an individual looks, including skin color, physical features, or style of dress that reflects ethnic traditions; a foreign accent; a foreign name, including names commonly associated with a particular shared ancestry or ethnic characteristics; or speaking a foreign language); threatening, intimidating, or hostile acts; denigrating jokes; insulting or obscene comments or gestures; calls for genocide and/or violence; and the display or circulation of written or graphic material in any form, including but not limited to social media.
+Examples of Discriminatory Harassment include, but are not limited to, the following acts that denigrate or show hostility or aversion toward one or more actual or perceived members or associates of a Protected Class: verbal abuse; epithets or slurs; negative stereotyping (including, but not limited to, stereotypes about how an individual looks, including skin color, physical features, or style of dress that reflects ethnic traditions; a foreign accent; a foreign name, including names commonly associated with a particular shared ancestry or ethnic characteristics; or speaking a foreign language); threatening, intimidating, or hostile acts; denigrating jokes; insulting or obscene comments or gestures; calls for genocide and/or violence; and the display or circulation of offensive written or graphic material in any form.

 The factors the Office will consider when assessing whether speech or conduct constitutes Discrimination or Discriminatory Harassment may include, but are not limited to, the following: